2021 National League Championship Series: Aftermath

 During the off-season, the Dodgers signed Freddie Freeman away from the Braves.
 Playing in his first game against Atlanta at Truist Park on June 26, Freeman received a minute long standing-ovation before his first at-bat where he broke down and cried.
 Freeman's free agency proved to be controversial when it was revealed a few days later by sports talk radio host Doug Gottlieb that Freeman's agent Casey Close had never informed Freeman of the Braves’ final offer, which was the same amount he eventually signed for with the Dodgers.
 Close, who Freeman cut ties with due to how his free-agent negotiations played out, filed a lawsuit against Gottlieb in July alleging defamation.
 However, before the case could come before a judge, Doug Gottlieb recanted his statement in September via Twitter, stating he "prematurely reported on the events and simply got it wrong".
 On the same day, Close and Excel Sports Agency announced they dropped the libel case against Gottlieb.

 Like Freeman, Kenley Jansen would join the opposition by signing a one year free-agent contract with Atlanta.
 The former catcher turned ace reliever left Los Angeles as the all-time leader in saves for the club.

-In 2022, the Braves and Dodgers both had stellar regular seasons and it looked like a rubber match would occur against the 2020 and 2021 NL Championship Series teams; however, both teams were upset in the National League Division Series by the Phillies and Padres in their respective series.
-In 2023, both were knocked off in the NLDS again, despite 100-win seasons.
+Both the Braves and Dodgers won 100-plus games in 2022 and 2023, but neither team won a playoff round in those years.
 In 2024, the Dodgers broke this trend of disappointment, getting out of the NLDS (the first time a higher-seeded team won a round in the NLDS since the Braves and Dodgers both did so in 2020) and eventually winning the World Series, with Freeman winning a World Series MVP.